aragon/whitepaper/README.md

 ### Final Ruling

-A final ruling is reached if a preliminary ruling is produced and neither side appeals, or if only one side appeals, or if the maximum number of appeals are reached.
-When a final ruling is produced the court needs to process collateral and stake redistribution.
+A final ruling is reached if a preliminary ruling is produced and neither side appeals, if only one side appeals, or if the maximum number of appeals are reached.
+When a final ruling is produced, the court needs to process collateral and stake redistribution.

 **Redistributing and Unlocking Juror Stake**